 GREK V3309x Selections from Greek Lit: Herodotus 3 pts.
 Since the content of this course changes from year to year, it may be repeated for credit.

-GREK V3310y Greek Novel 3 pts.
+GREK V3310y Selections from Greek Literature II: Greek Orators 3 pts.
 Prerequisites: GREK V1201-V1202 or the equivalent.
 Since the content of this course changes from year to year, it may be repeated for credit.
 Topic for 2006-2007: Aristophanes

 Open only to students enrolled in the post-baccalaureate certificate program in Classics.